 Suggested Order for Creating a Desire2Learn Course from Scratch

 The following is provided to assist instructors in starting courses from scratch in D2L.
 In most cases, this order is the most efficient and results in an organized and intuitive course design.
 In addition, PDF versions of each of these steps is found under each heading.
-Complete PDF Version of Instructions
+Complete PDF of Instructions

 A complete list of upcoming workshops can be found here.